mcfarljm/fortwrap/README.txt

 change to the individual test directory, execute fortwrap.py to generate wrapper code, execute make to compile and link a simple test program, and finally run the test program.
-See the note in this script about adding "-c gfortran" if you are using gfortran.
+See the note in this script about adding "-c g95" if you are using g95.

 To manually run a test, first make sure the compiler specified in tests/Tests.mk is valid.
 Then change to a test directory, for